 Through the nonprofit Beauty Redefined, Lindsay Kite, PhD & Lexie Kite, PhD have been teaching and promoting positive body image to millions of people online and in person since 2009.
-Their doctoral research and years of body image activism has led to the development of this in-depth, online course for individuals.
+Their doctoral research and years of body image activism has led to the development of this in-depth, online course for individuals: "More Than a Body."

 You can use this program at your own pace, on your own timetable, since all of the content is open and available to you once you purchase your membership.
 This 8-unit online program was developed and tested in our dissertations at the University of Utah and has been continuously updated and upgraded since then.
 It guides girls and women through the process of recognizing harmful messages in media and culture about female bodies; reflecting on the ways those ideals have impacted their lives; redefining the ways they think about beauty, health and worth; and actively developing body image resilience through four sources of power.
 This happens through:

 - reading research-backed but reader-friendly content, including original images and graphics